razzlepdx/100-days-of-code/logv2.md

 # 100 Days Of Code - Log

+### Day 12: October 4, 2017

+**Today's Progress:** 45 min of Khan Academy, reviewed and merged PRs for Voluntr worked on possible issue tracker, wrote placeholders for Voluntr routes.

+**Thoughts:** I'm excited that the Voluntr team seems to be productive and working well together!

 ### Day 11: October 3, 2017

 **Today's Progress:** practiced Khan Academy for 45 minutes, reviewed PR for voluntr, and wrote the landing page route for Voluntr.
 Also researched MySQL hosting options for after deployment.